MLRS/gabra-api/public/markdown/tutorial.md

 For example, the lexeme with lemma _"ktieb"_ will have two associated wordforms, one with surface form _"ktieb"_ and another with surface form _"kotba"_.
 Thus the string _"ktieb"_ is actually stored in two places, but the feature information (e.g. `number: sg` and `gender: m`) is only stored at the wordform level.

-Note that some lexemes don't have any associated wordforms.
+Some lexemes don't have any associated wordforms.
 This is usually becuase no one has filled them in yet.
 The only case where it's ok not to have any wordforms is for lexemes without any inflectional forms, e.g. exclamations such as _"illallu"_.

-Notice that somes fields may occur in both lexeme and wordform, e.g. `alternatives` (for spelling variants) and `sources`.
+Some fields may occur in both lexeme and wordform, e.g. `alternatives` (for spelling variants) and `sources`.

-In general, all fields are optional and you will notice that some entries seem to have more feature information than others.
+Most fields are optional and you will notice that some entries seem to have more feature information than others.
 This is just a result of the heterogenous nature of the data which we have; missing data is common.

 <div class="alert alert-info">

-For details about the fields we are currently using, see the **[schema](schema)** page.
+For details about the fields we are currently using, see the <a href="#{pageURL}/schema">schema</a> page.
 This page should be updated whenever we introduce a new field.
 </div>

 ### Roots